xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Collections/DatabaseMethods.md

 - *distributeShardsLike* distribute the shards of this collection cloning the shard distribution of another.

-  When using the *Enterprise* version of ArangoDB the replicationFactor may be set to "satellite" making the collection locally joinable on every database server.
+  When using the *Enterprise* version of AvocadoDB the replicationFactor may be set to "satellite" making the collection locally joinable on every database server.
 This reduces the number of network hops dramatically when using joins in AQL at the costs of reduced write